lyushisyan/NEP-kappa/docs/source/index.rst

 NEP-kappa Documentation
 =======================

+Welcome to the documentation of **NEP-kappa**.

-NEP-kappa is a workflow for lattice thermal conductivity calculations using NEP, HiPhive/Finite Displacement, and Phono3py.
+**NEP-kappa** is a workflow for lattice thermal conductivity calculations based on **NEP**, **HiPhive**, and **phono3py**.

+It supports:

+- structure preparation and optional relaxation
+- force-constant generation by finite displacement or HiPhive
+- thermal conductivity calculations with phono3py
+- example plotting scripts for bulk and film systems

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents
+   :caption: Table of contents

-   overview
-   quickstart
-   structure_builder
-   example_plots
-   api
+   :numbered:

+   introduction
+   requirements
+   installation
+   starting
+   input_files
+   tutorial
+   reference
+   troubleshooting